If you’re looking to become an Uber private hire driver, heycar’s experts have listed some of the best car for Uber that will meet your needs.

 Year launched: 2019

 The Kia Soul EV is one of the best small cars for Uber drivers.
-It doesn’t blow you away with futuristic looks so you’d be forgiven for thinking its a relatively humble electric car – when actually, its electric powertrain is one of the best in the business, as is its seven-year warranty.
+It doesn’t blow you away with futuristic looks, so you’d be forgiven for thinking it's a relatively humble electric car – when actually, its electric powertrain is one of the best in the business, as is its seven-year warranty.

 It’s got a 280-mile range under tough WLTP testing – which means it’s not as ‘pie in the sky’ as other figures you hear.
 It’s also quick and very quiet, plus it’s exempt from the London Congestion Charge.

 The Kia’s interior is as unassuming as its exterior but it is packed full of kit and it’s also pretty spacious.
-It’s SUV style body translates into room enough for tall adults, although the shallow boot rules out luggage-upped airport runs.
+The SUV style body translates into room enough for tall adults, although the shallow boot rules out luggage-upped airport runs.

 4. Hyundai Kona Electric